 This four-day conference was so rich in analysis that it led me to this blog post to jump-start my larger statement.
 My writing allows me to turn observations into prose before I forget.
 In addition, it allows me to post it in sections and receive feedback.
 Nothing in this post is final and I will return and edit the page as I gain more feedback.

 The important thing is that all the speakers and listeners assumed that Vaishnavism has a single supreme being that can be translated as God.
 The main question is how to relate the monotheistic and theistic formulations to the monistic formulation.
 But notice how the various answers fall into a range of God formulations, rather than questioning the premise that Vaishnava worship one God.
 40 years ago, world religion textbooks presented a dichotomy, in which, Protestant Christianity had a transcendent theist God and Hinduism as a panentheism God.
 Today, the mystical and panentheistic is celebrated in Western religions- think of Hasidism, Neo-Hasidism, and Kabbalah.
 We see the personal and transcendent aspects of God in Hinduism and see the panentheistic in Judaism.

-I write this post as a scholar of Jewish studies without any claim to philological or scholarly claims to knowledge of Sanskrit, Tamil, Hindu, or Malayalam.
+I write this post as a scholar of Jewish studies without any claim to philological or scholarly claims to knowledge of Sanskrit, Tamil, Hindi, or Malayalam.
 I will base this post on what I took from the lectures for my purposes.
 It will not summarize everything said at the conference or the content of any given paper.
 It is just my picking out various points useful to me.
 I may have missed many historic and philosophical subtleties.
 But it still proves my point.